For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-It’s hard to remember now, but in the year before coronavirus struck, sticking things in your hair was a burgeoning trend.
+It’s hard to remember now, but in the year before the coronavirus struck, sticking things in your hair was a burgeoning trend.
 When we weren’t decorating our heads, we were padding our skulls to appear more powerful.
 But times have changed.
 Now, simply rinsing your hair and leaving it wet counts as a runway style.

 This shift to low-maintenance hairstyling calls for reliance on a more utilitarian hair accessory.
-One that can handle hair all on its own, without tiresome wrist-twisting, hair-looping, or the help of multiple clones.
+One that can handle hair all on its own, without tiresome wrist twisting, hair looping, or the help of multiple clones.
 One that takes no more than a millisecond to affix to a head.
 One that Bella Hadid has been campaigning for the past two years.
 That hair accessory is the sensible, no-fuss claw clip.

 Classic claw clips that look just like the ones you snapped back in the day, at a price you could afford with your allowance.